 Wild Plum Tea Room– Inspired by the tea houses of Austria, this is a great spot for lunch or just an afternoon tea.
-Wild Plum carries their own style of tea, which can be enjoyed hot or cold, along with coffee.
+Wild Plum carries its own style of tea, which can be enjoyed hot or cold, along with coffee.

-Bootlegger’s Homemade Wine– This winery has two locations in the Smokies, offering their small batch Appalachian wineries, including muscadine varieties.
+Bootlegger’s Homemade Wine– This winery has two locations in the Smokies, offering their small-batch Appalachian wineries, including muscadine varieties.